UConn reaches 13th straight Final Four, beating Baylor 69-67

 No team has played UConn tougher over the last decade than Baylor, with each team winning four of the matchups.
 The Lady Bears (28-3) had won the previous two, including a 74-58 win at Connecticut in January of 2020.

-They were supposed to meet this past January, but Baylor coach Kim Mulkey came down with COVID-19 around Christmas and the game was canceled.
+They were supposed to meet this past January, but Mulkey came down with COVID-19 around Christmas and the game was canceled.

 The game got off to a fast start for UConn, which jumped out to a 16-4 lead behind Bueckers.
 But Baylor was just getting going.
 The Lady Bears closed the action-packed first quarter with a 20-10 run and trailed 26-24 after one.